 Adams served as Massachusetts’ delegate to the First and Second Continental Congresses from 1774-78, where he nominated George Washington to serve as the Commander-in-Chief of the Continental Army.
 By 1776, each colony had been encouraged to write its own state constitution.
-John Adams penned an essay entitled “Thoughts on Government,” which was instrumental in shaping the writing of many of the state constitutions.
+Adams penned an essay entitled “Thoughts on Government,” which was instrumental in shaping the writing of many of the state constitutions.

 Adams was appointed to a committee to draft the Declaration of Independence.
 Although he was a compelling author, Adams left the writing to Thomas Jefferson and used his abilities to ensure that the document was adopted.
 For his efforts, Jefferson referred to Adams as “…the great pillar of support to the Declaration of Independence, and its ablest advocate and champion on the floor of the House.”

+In 1785, Adams was selected to serve as the US Minister to Britain.
 Upon his return, Adams wrote the Massachusetts state constitution.
-Adams was also influential in writing the U.S. Constitution, with his finest contribution being the concept of three branches of federal government: executive, legislative, and judicial.
+Adams was also influential in writing the US Constitution, with his finest contribution being the concept of three branches of federal government: executive, legislative, and judicial.

+George Washington was the unanimous choice as President in the 1789 election.
+Adams placed second, becoming our nation’s first vice president.
 Washington did not seek his vice president’s input on policy or legal matters, and Adams lamented, “My country has in its wisdom contrived for me the most insignificant office that ever the invention of man contrived or his imagination conceived.”
 Nevertheless, Adams played an active role in the Senate, where he cast 31 tie-breaking votes and influenced the location of the national capital.
 Adams won his re-election bid in 1792.

 In a move considered to be one of his greatest political mistakes, Adams kept George Washington’s entire Cabinet.
 The group’s allegiance was to Alexander Hamilton, which would weaken Adams’ administration.
 A deep rift formed between the two men’s factions within the Federalist Party.

 Congress officially rescinded its treaties with France, and the Quasi-War began on July 7, 1798.
-Four days later, the United States Navy and Marine Corps was created to help bring about the defeat of France and the restoration of America’s commercial shipping.
+Four days later, the United States Navy and Marine Corps were created to help bring about the defeat of France and the restoration of America’s commercial shipping.
 Called upon to lead the Army once again, General George Washington insisted Alexander Hamilton be appointed to be his assistant, to the chagrin of President Adams.

 Even though it had once seemed full-scale war was inevitable, the Quasi-War ended with the Treaty of Mortefontaine in 1800.
 However, Adams’ reputation and political career had been deeply damaged.
-He battled a rift in his own Federalist party, lost control of the U.S. Army to Hamilton, a political opponent who led the break-away “High Federalist” movement, and served with a vice president from an opposing political party.
+He battled a rift in his own Federalist party, lost control of the US Army to Hamilton, a political opponent who led the breakaway “High Federalist” movement and served with a vice president from an opposing political party.